nerel-ds/NEREL-BIO/BioNNE-L_Shared_Task/README.md

 ## Baseline Solution

-As an example of BERT encoder-based baseline, you can address the [original work](https://github.com/nerel-ds/NEREL-BIO/tree/master/nested-mcn) on NEREL-BIO corpus.
+As an example of BERT encoder-based ([multilingual BERGAMOT](https://huggingface.co/andorei/BERGAMOT-multilingual-GAT)) baseline, you can address the [original work](https://github.com/nerel-ds/NEREL-BIO/tree/master/nested-mcn) on NEREL-BIO corpus.

 ## Evaluation